FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 ## Introduction

-This tutorial aims at giving you the basics to work with the _.
+This tutorial aims at giving you the basics to work with the [Arch Workbench](Arch_Workbench.md).
+I will try to make it simple enough so you don\'t need any previous experience with FreeCAD, but having some experience with 3D or [BIM](http://en.wikipedia.org/wiki/Building_Information_Modeling) applications will be useful.
+In any case, you should be prepared to look for yourself for further information about how FreeCAD works on the [FreeCAD documentation wiki](Main_Page.md).
 The [Getting started](Getting_started.md) page is a must read, if you have no previous experience with FreeCAD.
 Also check our [tutorials](tutorials.md) section, and on [youtube](http://www.youtube.com/results?search_query=freecad) you will also find a lot more of FreeCAD tutorials.

-The purpose of the _ greatly benefits from the other disciplines FreeCAD caters to, and offers some features rarely seen in traditional BIM applications.
+The purpose of the [Arch Workbench](Arch_Workbench.md) is to offer a complete [BIM](http://en.wikipedia.org/wiki/Building_Information_Modeling) workflow inside FreeCAD.
+As it is still under development, don\'t expect to find here the same tools and level of completion as grown-up commercial alternatives such as [Revit](http://en.wikipedia.org/wiki/Revit) or [ArchiCAD](http://en.wikipedia.org/wiki/Archicad), but on the other hand, FreeCAD being used in a much bigger scope than these applications, the [Arch Workbench](Arch_Workbench.md) greatly benefits from the other disciplines FreeCAD caters to, and offers some features rarely seen in traditional BIM applications.

 Here are, for example, a couple of interesting features of FreeCAD\'s [Arch Workbench](Arch_Workbench.md) that you\'ll hardly find in other BIM apps: